 MOOP limit, your Medicare Advantage plan will contact you and also remind you

 that you will need to continue paying your Medicare Part B premiums (if paid by you) and your

 Please also remember that MOOP is only for medical services and

 reaching your MOOP limit does not affect your Medicare Advantage plan’s

 words, you will need to continue paying your prescription drug costs - even after you

 meet your Medicare Part D out

 and enter your plan's Catastrophic Coverage.

-As background, Medicare Advantage plans can change MOOP limits every year and the higher the MOOP, the more you will pay before your medical costs are covered by your plan.
+Medicare Advantage plans can change MOOP limits every year and the higher the MOOP, the more you will pay before your medical costs are covered by your plan.
 Medicare Advantage plans may also change the MOOP limits for in-network and out-of-network Part A and Part B coverage.
 The good news is that Medicare annually sets the maximum MOOP limit for all Medicare Advantage plans - and your Medicare plan's Annual Notice of Change letter (ANOC) will notify you about upcoming changes to your MOOP.